Central Arkansas visits Lane and North Alabama - WTOP News

 Florence, Alabama; Saturday, 8:45 p.m.
 EST

-BOTTOM LINE: North Alabama hosts Central Arkansas after Jacari Lane scored 22 points in North Alabama’s 75-67 loss to the Queens Royals.
+BOTTOM LINE: North Alabama faces Central Arkansas after Jacari Lane scored 22 points in North Alabama’s 75-67 loss to the Queens Royals.

-The Lions are 9-1 on their home court.
-North Alabama ranks fourth in the ASUN in team defense, allowing 71.9 points while holding opponents to 43.7% shooting.
+The Lions are 9-1 in home games.
+North Alabama averages 78.5 points and has outscored opponents by 6.6 points per game.

-The Bears are 2-7 against ASUN opponents.
-Central Arkansas is 2-9 in games decided by at least 10 points.
+The Bears are 2-7 against conference opponents.
+Central Arkansas has a 3-8 record against opponents above .500.

-North Alabama averages 78.5 points per game, 2.0 more points than the 76.5 Central Arkansas allows.
-Central Arkansas averages 71.2 points per game, 0.7 fewer than the 71.9 North Alabama gives up.
+North Alabama scores 78.5 points per game, 2.0 more points than the 76.5 Central Arkansas gives up.
+Central Arkansas averages 71.2 points per game, 0.7 fewer than the 71.9 North Alabama allows to opponents.

-The Lions and Bears face off Saturday for the first time in conference play this season.
+The Lions and Bears face off Saturday for the first time in ASUN play this season.

-Layne Taylor is scoring 17.4 points per game and averaging 3.6 rebounds for the Bears.
-Elias Cato is averaging 15.6 points and 6.5 rebounds over the last 10 games.
+Layne Taylor averages 3.2 made 3-pointers per game for the Bears, scoring 17.4 points while shooting 33.7% from beyond the arc.
+Elias Cato is averaging 15.6 points and 6.5 rebounds over the past 10 games.

 LAST 10 GAMES: Lions: 6-4, averaging 78.0 points, 38.1 rebounds, 12.3 assists, 5.4 steals and 3.1 blocks per game while shooting 43.5% from the field.
 Their opponents have averaged 72.8 points per game.